Freight Shipping from Miami to Mobile

 How much does it cost to ship freight from Miami to Mobile?

-Full truckload (FTL) rates from Miami, FL to Mobile, AL currently range from $1,640-$2,022 for a standard dry van load over the 763-mile route.
+Full truckload (FTL) rates from Miami, FL to Mobile, AL currently range $1,640-$2,022 (roughly $2.16-$2.67 per mile over 763 miles).
 LTL shipments typically cost $620-$1,049 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Miami to Mobile?

-Standard FTL transit from Miami to Mobile is approximately 14 hrs by truck over 763 miles.
+Standard FTL transit from Miami to Mobile is approximately 14 hrs by truck over 763 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via FEC Hialeah Intermodal to CSX Mobile Terminal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Miami to Mobile freight?